Best GPS Navigation Apps for Overlanding: Gaia vs onX vs Avenza Compared

 onX Offroad

-$29.99/year for single state, $99.99/year for all US states
+$29.99/year for one state, $99.99/year for full US coverage.

 4x4 vehicle parked in forest